gallenc/solent2Public/week5/webfacadeexample2/README.md

 ## Task 3 Extend example2.jsp

+(Note - this task is already done for you - we did this exercise earlier in the module :) )

 See if you can add a form to the example2.jsp so that a user can input a name of an animal and add it to the list.

 note the lines